 Kent State University’s College of Applied & Technical Studies is administrative home for faculty, programs, and associated curriculum unique to the university’s seven Regional Campuses – Ashtabula, East Liverpool, Geauga, Salem, Stark, Trumbull, and Tuscarawas.

 Two of the campuses – East Liverpool, and Salem – are named for the cities in which they are located.
 The others – Ashtabula, Geauga, Stark, Trumbull, and Tuscarawas – are named for their counties and are located near the cities of Ashtabula, Burton, Canton, Warren, and New Philadelphia, respectively.
-The Regional Academic Center, a satellite of Kent State University at Geauga, is located in Twinsburg.
+The Twinsburg Academic Center, a satellite of Kent State University at Geauga, is located in Twinsburg.
 Campuses offer bachelor’s degrees, associate degrees, and certificate programs.
 In addition, various campuses offer unique degree programs, performing arts, conference centers, business development, and other community outreach services.
 As part of the Kent State University system, all of the Regional Campuses are accredited by the Higher Learning Commission and are members of the North Central Association.

 Mission of Kent State's Regional Campuses